This is crazy, this is awesome. We are so proud of the new

 Since the early 20th century millions of talented people have recorded music.
 Record labels stored these archives whether the artist sold well or not.

-Some archives were lost to fire or flood, and many … Read the rest
+Some archives were lost to fire or flood, and many changed ownership over the years, but … Read the rest

 All technologies have intended uses and unintended, fringe, use cases.
 Tech companies can only do so much to anticipate bad actors.